mmadariaga/go-f1-api/README.md

 # Go REST API - Learning Project

-This project is a personal learning exercise to build a simple REST API using Go.
+This project is a personal learning exercise to build a simple REST API using Go and Next.js.
 The goal is to practice building APIs with the following tools and libraries:

 - **[go-chi/chi](https://github.com/go-chi/chi/v5)**: A lightweight, idiomatic HTTP router for Go.
 - **[rs/zerolog](https://github.com/rs/zerolog)**: A high-performance, structured logging library.